odea-project/qAlgorithms/report/report.md

 since this is not the main task of the presented program and was as such not optimised beyond the point of sufficient efficiency.

+All tests were performed with one dataset containing 3.5 million centroids.
+Scaling of performance criteria with data set size was not investigated.

 For R, the Rprof function was used to profile code execution.
 A total execution time of 299 seconds on the i5 and @todo seconds on the Ryzen was measured. in both tests, 46% of the execution time